 In some cases, you may be able to get an advanced payment to help you attend your appointment.

 The NHS service providing your treatment should be able to tell you how to apply.
-Alternatively, contact your local CCG for advice.
+Alternatively, contact your local ICB for advice.

 How do I claim a refund?